 Bachelor of Arts | College of Arts and Science

-What is Professional Writing?
+What is English/Professional Writing?

 Professional Writing is an ideal first or second major for students seeking to enter a wide range of public and professional careers.
 Students learn to write using digital and print media to make effective arguments and persuade audiences in business, law, government, education, and non-profit organizations.
 Students select from the following emphases (1) Editing, (2) Digital and Technical Communication, (3) Public Writing and Rhetoric, and (4) Self-Designed Track.